zense/IIITB-StudentKit/docs/faq.md

   around 20 days in December and summer vacations of roughly 3 months- May 2nd week till the end of July.

-  Although, Spandan (Annual intracollege sports fest) is held during the seven days holiday in March.
+  Although, Spandan (Annual intra-college sports fest) is held during the seven days holiday in March.

 12. **Are there any arrangements for Non-Vegetarian students in the